This page is designed to answer the following questions:

-Establishing consent before commencing an activity or action is an important responsibility of a care worker.
+Consent means obtaining an individual’s permission before carrying out a healthcare activity.
+Establishing consent prior to commencing a healthcare activity or action is an important ethical and legal responsibility for a care worker.

-Best practice is to explain what you want to do in a way that the individual you are supporting can easily understand and then ask if is okay to go ahead.
+Best practice is to explain what the task involves in a way that the individual you are supporting can easily understand and then ask if it is okay to go ahead.
 The individual may consent verbally or by gestures such as nodding or (if you are asking if they want to eat) opening their mouth.
 By having a good knowledge of their communication needs and preferences as detailed in their care plan, you will better understand how the individual gives consent.

-However, you should always respect their right to refuse care if they wish.
-They may have good reason for denying permission!
+However, you should always respect their right to refuse care and support if that is their wish.
+They may have a good reason for denying permission!

 If you are unable to perform your role because you cannot obtain consent, you should follow your organisation’s agreed ways of working and report it to your manager immediately.
 Your manager may be able to establish the reasons for the refusal or know what actions to take next.

-This may include contacting the individual’s GP or NHS Direct if, for example, the individual is refusing to have medication administered or the individual’s next of kin.
+This may include contacting the individual’s GP or NHS Direct (if, for example, the individual is refusing to have their medication) or the individual’s next of kin.

 Example question and answer

 You are a senior social care worker and have been asked to mentor a colleague who is finding it difficult to understand the importance of obtaining consent from individuals receiving a service.